moby/buildkit/docs/stargz-estargz.md

 ## Stargz and eStargz image formats

-[Stargz](https://github.com/google/crfs/blob/master/README.md#introducing-stargz) and [eStargz](https://github.com/containerd/stargz-snapshotter/blob/master/docs/stargz-estargz.md) are OCI/Docker-compatible image formats that can be lazily pulled from standard registries (e.g. Docker Hub, GitHub Container Registry, etc).
+[Stargz](https://github.com/google/crfs/blob/master/README.md#introducing-stargz) and [eStargz](https://github.com/containerd/stargz-snapshotter/blob/main/docs/estargz.md) are OCI/Docker-compatible image formats that can be lazily pulled from standard registries (e.g. Docker Hub, GitHub Container Registry, etc).
 Because they are backwards-compatible to OCI/Docker images, they can run on standard runtimes (e.g. Docker, containerd, etc.).
 Stargz is proposed by [Google CRFS project](https://github.com/google/crfs). eStargz is an extended format of stargz by [Stargz Snapshotter](https://github.com/containerd/stargz-snapshotter).
-It comes with [additional features](https://github.com/containerd/stargz-snapshotter/blob/master/docs/stargz-estargz.md#estargz-archive-format) including chunk verification and prefetch for avoiding the overhead of on-demand fetching.
+It comes with [additional features](https://github.com/containerd/stargz-snapshotter/blob/main/docs/estargz.md) including chunk verification and prefetch for avoiding the overhead of on-demand fetching.
-For more details about lazy pull with stargz/eStargz images, please refer to the docs on these repositories.
+For more details about lazy pulling with stargz/eStargz images, please refer to the docs on these repositories.

 ## Creating stargz/eStargz images

 ### Building eStargz image with BuildKit

 BuildKit supports creating eStargz as one of the compression types.

+:information_source: Creating eStargz image does NOT require [stargz-snapshotter setup](#enabling-lazy-pulling-of-stargzeStargz-images).

 As shown in the following, `compression=estargz` creates an eStargz-formatted image.
-Specifying `oci-mediatypes=true` option is highly recommended for enabling [layer verification](https://github.com/containerd/stargz-snapshotter/blob/v0.6.4/docs/verification.md) of eStargz.
+Specifying `oci-mediatypes=true` option is highly recommended for enabling [layer verification](https://github.com/containerd/stargz-snapshotter/blob/v0.13.0/docs/estargz.md#content-verification-in-estargz) of eStargz.

 ```
 buildctl build ... \